rizlas/open-auto-pro-sync/README.md

 - https://bluewavestudio.io/ for OpenAutoPro

-Fell free to make pull requests, fork, destroy or whatever you like most.
+Feel free to make pull requests, fork, destroy or whatever you like most.
 Any criticism is more than welcome.

 <br/>
 <p align="center">